 So, the foundations of website speed consist of these three key elements:

 From SERP, users are directed to an AMP version of the page for blazingly-fast first-page loads.
 SSR does the same for visitors from every other channel, including email, social and referral.

-PWA takes over to provide instant browsing speeds as the visitor navigates through subsequent pages of the website.
-This way consumers enjoy an enhanced experience of lightning-fast first-page loads as well as instant page transitions beyond just the first page.
+PWA takes over to provide instant browsing speeds as the visitor navigates through subsequent website pages.
+This way, consumers enjoy an enhanced experience of lightning-fast first-page loads and instant page transitions beyond just the first page.

-AMP pages enable 500ms median page loads for traffic coming from Google’s SERP.
-These speeds are possible because Google servers pre-fetched and pre-rendered AMP content to a user’s browser before they click on the link to the AMP page.
+AMP pages enable 500ms median page loads for traffic from Google’s SERP.
+These speeds are possible because Google servers pre-fetched and pre-rendered AMP content to a user’s browser before clicking on the AMP page link.
 For the average eCommerce site Google search (both organic and paid) accounts for approximately 50% of their traffic, so these gains can apply to a large percentage of your traffic.

 The React Storefront framework and Layer0 make it much easier for developers to support AMP in their React apps.

 By utilizing Layer0 AMP technology, the fashion retailer AKIRA not only delivers instant first loads from search but also outranks Amazon, Nordstrom, Zappos, and other big brands for key phrases.

 Before utilizing Layer0 technology, AKIRA’s first-page loads unimpressively averaged 4.8 seconds, and subsequent pages loaded in 2.5 seconds.

 With Edgio (Layer0) the retailer saw an immediate boost in many areas: